oscarsaleta/P4/QtCreator/README.md

 * *p4*: contains the source of the main GUI elements.
 Load a project in Qt Creator through the file `QtCreator/p4/p4.pro`, select a Qt kit, and compile.
 * *lyapunov*: contains the source of the Lyapunov constants calculator.
 Load a project in Qt Creator through the file `QtCreator/lyapunov/lyapunov.pro`, select a Qt kit, and compile.
+* *lyapunov_mpf*: contains the source of the Lyapunov constants calculator (multiprecision version).
+Load a project in Qt Creator through the file `QtCreator/lyapunov_mpf/lyapunov_mpf.pro`, select a Qt kit, and compile.
 * *separatrice*: contains the source of the separatrice numeric calculator.
 Load a project in Qt Creator through the file `QtCreator/separatrice/separatrice.pro`, select a Qt kit, and compile.
 * *mplstrip*: contains the source of the *TeX-to-Maple* parser for generating the Maple scripts.
 Load a project in Qt Creator through the file `QtCreator/mplstrip/mplstrip.pro`, select a Qt kit, and compile.
     - If you need to update the Maple scripts, copy the `mplstrip` executable to *src-mpl/mplstrip* and run `make -f MakeTexMaple` from *src-mpl*.